PR-research-data-tools/RP-Matlab-Code-Green/README.md

 It contains the links to the top github repositories

 ### `RQ2/Optimization-results/`:
-`llama/reasoning.csv`: For llama, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
+`llama_reasoning.csv`: For llama, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
-`mixtral/reasoning.csv`: For mixtral, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
+`mixtral_reasoning.csv`: For mixtral, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
-`gpt-3/reasoning.csv`: For gpt-3, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and themes extracted from each file.
+`gpt-3_reasoning.csv`: For gpt-3, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and themes extracted from each file.
-`gpt4/reasoning.csv`: For gpt-4, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
+`gpt-4_reasoning.csv`: For gpt-4, It contains the 400 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
-`huamn/reasoning.csv`: For human optimization, It contains the 60 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
+`human_reasoning.csv`: For human optimization, It contains the 60 files, with the original code, optimized code, the reasoning (optimization applied) for each file, and the themes extracted from each file.
+`Human-guidelines.txt`: The guidelines for energy optimization formed by the developer.

 ### `RQ2/Mappings`:
   `LLM-themes.csv`: Contains the themes extracted from all models and mapped with high-level themes.